In This Article

 Certain flower petals, like rose petals, are a natural and safe option to smoke.
 Rolling with dried rose petals can also add a touch of elegance to your smoke session.

-1. To create a rose joint, line up the dried rose petals carefully on a rolling tray.
+- To create a rose joint, line up the dried rose petals carefully on a rolling tray to the desired size joint.
 The key here is patience, as this step may take some time.

-3. Roll the petals and tuck the bottom edges underneath the top edge, sealing it, too, with saliva.
+- Roll the bud into the petal joint paper as you would normally.
+Tuck the bottom edges underneath the top edge, sealing it with saliva.

 Coffee Filters